86Box/docs/hardware/machinespecific.rst

 .. rubric:: Intel Classic R/R Plus (Monsoon)

-* By default, the BIOS setup entrance and memory test skipping prompts are disabled.
-To enter BIOS setup, press **F1** when the POST code *135* is displayed or if an error occurs.
-To skip the memory test, press the spacebar.
-Both prompts can be enabled in BIOS setup by toggling the *POST Memory Test Prompt* and *POST Setup Prompt* options.
+* The messages for entering the BIOS setup and skipping the memory test are not displayed by default.
+To enter the setup utility, press :kbd:`F1` when the number *135* or an error is displayed.
+To skip the memory test, press :kbd:`Space`.
+Both messages can be enabled through the *POST Setup Prompt* and *POST Memory Test Prompt* options on page 1 of the BIOS setup respectively.
-* Additionally, many other essential or otherwise useful BIOS setup options are also disabled by default.
-We suggest loading the default option values by pressing **Esc** and then **F5** in BIOS setup.
-The *Onboard IDE* option must also be enabled if using the internal hard disk controller of the machine.
-Once all the necessary options are enabled, press **Esc** and then **F4** to save the changes.
+* The internal IDE hard disk controller is disabled by default.
+It can be enabled through the *Onboard IDE* option on page 1 of the BIOS setup.

-.. rubric:: Zida Tomato 4DP
+.. rubric:: Zida Tomato 4DPS

 * Floppy drive support is completely disabled by default.
 It can be enabled through the *Onboard FDD Controller* option of the *Chipset Features Setup* menu on the BIOS setup; the floppy drives themselves must also be configured in the *Standard CMOS Setup* menu.